 Speaking of which, some suggest that technology is there to make things better for farmers, while others posit the opposite.
 Is there a balance to be found between tradition and technology when it comes to improving work for farmers?

 That’s a totally false dualism.
 Indian farmers have been there for 10,000 years: you couldn’t have farmed sustainably for that long without different technologies.
 There are indigenous technologies and there are industrial technologies.

 Let me take a step back.
 In 1984, the farmers of Punjab rioted.
 They were protesting because they couldn’t choose what they grew or how they grew it.
 Thirty thousand people were killed in that violence.
-Then, soon after, a pesticide plant leaked in the city of Bhopal and killed thousands more.
+Then, soon after, a pesticide plant leaked into the city of Bhopal and killed thousands more.
 Thousands dead for a technology that won the Nobel prize.

 Then you have crude, militaristic technology.
-You kill the friendly insects that would help control the pests, and instead grow monocultures that create a feast for them.
+You kill the friendly insects that would help control the pests and instead grow monocultures that create a feast for them.
 You spray poisons that create insecticide resistance.
 Then you put a pesticide into a plant through genetic engineering, which gives you super-pests.

 As a scientist, I say this is a failed and clumsy technology.
 I don’t think the issue is tradition versus technology.
 It’s ecological technologies that work in harmony with nature versus violent tools that are at war with nature.
 That is the choice we have to make.

 You have farmed and, at the same time, you have worked directly with policymakers, shaping national laws and the international system.
 What has it been like, professionally, to be in this middle ground between two worlds that seemingly don’t meet?